 We provide clean water and sanitation, including in hard-to-reach areas, through providing water by truck, repairing water systems, delivering filters and jerry cans, and building latrines.
 We distribute hygiene kits for the most vulnerable households and organize hygiene awareness programs.

 We work to ensure that civilians are well protected, and work with civil society organizations in both the south and the north to ensure that the voices of women and youth are heard when it comes to the peace process.

 Help us do more, donate now

 Yemen faces the triple threat of war, disease and hunger.
-Continuing conflict, airstrikes and restrictions on imports have left 14 million people facing famine.
+Continuing conflict, airstrikes and restrictions on imports have left the country on the brink of famine.
 For millions of Yemeni women, men and children, life remains a daily struggle and violence a constant threat.